Celestina Harris

 Celestina Harris is an American actress.
 She is best known for playing Charlie in the Paramount+ spy thriller series Lioness.

 Early life

 Harris was born in San Antonio, Texas.
-She attends the Cornerstone Christian School in San Antonio.
 She became interested in acting due to her sisters involvement in theatre.

 Career

 Harris committed to acting during the COVID-19 pandemic.
 Her first feature-length film role was as Young Grace in the independent drama movie I'll Be There which won the Audience Award at the Austin Film Festival.
-Her first big role came playing Lizzi in the crime series Dr. Death.
-Her biggest role so far has been playing Charlie in the Paramount+ series Lioness.
+Her first big role came playing Lizzi in the crime series Dr. Death opposite Mandy Moore as her mom and Édgar Ramírez.
+Her biggest role so far has been playing Charlie in the Paramount+ series Lioness starring as Zoe Saldaña and Dave Annable's youngest daughter.
 She hopes in the future on top of acting she gets to work behind the camera as a screenwriter of director.